Yuri-Vlasqz/Yuri-Vlasqz/README.md

 💻 Knowledge of C and Python programming languages.

-🛠️ Experience with project development using Arduino.
+🛠️ Experience with projects using Arduino.

 📚 Learning about datascience and machine learning.